jmpavlick/advent-of-code-2022/readme.md

 npm run start
 ```

-will build and run the latest puzzle.
+will build and run the latest solve.

 :sparkles: